Ayo-David/spotufy/README.md

 # Sportify Redefine App

-This project is Spotify-like , it my way of redefining Spotify App.
+This project is Spotify-like , it's my way of redefining Spotify App.
 I codename it Spotufy

 It sleek and nice!